 The SRS groundwater monitoring program requires regular well sampling to monitor for groundwater contaminants.
 The well monitoring meets sampling requirements in the Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) and in Resource Conservation and Recovery Act (RCRA) permits, and ensures the Site is meeting South Carolina Department of Health and Environmental Control (SCDHEC) and U.S. Environmental Protection Agency (EPA) drinking water quality standards.
-SRS uses SCDHEC-certified laboratories to analyze groundwater samples.
+SRS uses SCDHEC-certified laboratories audited by the U.S. Department of Energy to analyze groundwater samples using EPA methods, or equivalents.

-The monitoring data show that most of the contaminated groundwater is in the central area of SRS, and none extends beyond the SRS boundary.
+The monitoring data show that most of the contaminated groundwater plumes are in the central area of SRS, and none extends beyond the SRS boundary.
 Groundwater contamination at SRS is limited primarily to the Upper Three Runs/Steed Pond Aquifers and the Gordon/Lost Lake Aquifers (Figure 7-1).
 SRS submits summaries of groundwater data to regulatory agencies and, if necessary, remediates or removes the contamination.
-Appendix E: Groundwater Management Program Supplemental Information lists the documents that SRS submits to the regulatory agencies reporting groundwater monitoring data.
+Appendix E: Groundwater Management Program Supplemental Information lists the documents reporting groundwater monitoring data that SRS submits to the regulatory agencies.